 Earnings, Cash & Competitive Moat

-As you can see above, Lattice Semiconductor produced $235 million in free cash flow over the last 12 months, an eye-popping 32.6% of revenue.
+As you can see above, Lattice Semiconductor produced $239.1 million in free cash flow over the last 12 months, an eye-popping 34.5% of revenue.
 This is a great result; Lattice Semiconductor's free cash flow conversion places it among the best semiconductor companies and, if sustainable, puts the company in an advantageous position to invest in new products while remaining resilient during industry downturns.

-Key Takeaways from Lattice Semiconductor's Q2 Results
+Key Takeaways from Lattice Semiconductor's Q1 Results

 Is Now The Time?

-When considering an investment in Lattice Semiconductor, investors should take into account its valuation and business qualities as well as what's happened in the latest quarter.
-There are numerous reasons why we think Lattice Semiconductor is one of the best semiconductor companies out there.
-While we'd expect growth rates to moderate from here, its revenue growth has been strong over the last three years.
-On top of that, its powerful free cash generation enables it to sustainably invest in growth initiatives while maintaining an ample cash cushion, and its impressive gross margins are indicative of robust pricing power.
+We think Lattice Semiconductor is a good business.
+Its revenue growth has been solid over the last three years, and growth is expected to increase in the short term.
+On top of that, its powerful free cash generation enables it to sustainably invest in growth initiatives while maintaining an ample cash cushion and its impressive gross margins indicate robust pricing power.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds of the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.